soph-k/tiago-mapping-planning/mapping-planning/README.md

 ## Acknowledgments

-Webots, Python, NumPy, py_trees, and coolsymbols.com.
+Webots, Python, NumPy, SciPy, PIL, and coolsymbols.com.

 Badges workflow adapted by Soph with help from Claude AI.